The 288 K - 255 K = Δ 33°C difference does not exist

 Tmean.earth = [ Φ (1-a) So (β*N*cp)¹∕⁴ /4σ ]¹∕⁴

 Τmean.earth = [0,47(1-0,30)1.362 W/m²(150 days*gr*oC/rotation*cal *1rotations/day*1 cal/gr*oC)¹∕⁴ /4*5,67*10⁻⁸ W/m²K⁴]¹∕⁴ =

 Tsat.mean.earth = 288 K, measured by satellites.

-When I saw the Earth’s both measured by satellites and calculated with Formula temperatures being 288 K, I felt extremely well and satisfied.
+When I saw the Earth’s both the measured by satellites and the calculated by Equation temperatures being 288 K, I felt extremely well and satisfied.

-The first thing I had to do was to check the Complete Formula on some other planets.
-And it didn’t take me too long to realize that a Planet-Without-Atmosphere Effective Temperature Complete Formula was working on all the planets and moons without atmosphere in the solar system.
+The first thing I had to do was to check the Equation on some other planets.
+And it didn’t take me too long to realize that a Planet-Without-Atmosphere Surface Mean Temperature Equation was working on all the planets and moons without atmosphere in the solar system.

-I dare to assume now that this Formula works for all planets and moons without atmosphere in the whole universe…
+I dare to assume now that this Equation works for all planets and moons without atmosphere in the universe…

 The faster a planet rotates (n2>n1) the higher is the planet’s average (mean) temperature T↑mean: